 Access Types define the fundamental level of platform capabilities granted to Enterprise Users within each Fuuz Application.
 Unlike Roles which control granular data permissions, Access Types determine which platform interfaces, tools, and system functions a user can access.
-Each Access Type provides a predefined set of policies that enable specific categories of platform interaction.

 Access Types are assigned at the Application level, meaning a single Enterprise User may have different Access Types across different Applications and Environments.
 Only Enterprise Administrators can assign and modify Access Types when adding or editing Enterprise User records.